 Willow 1 - Mr Roy, Mrs Slator and Mrs Lee

 Willow 2 - Mr Wainer, Mrs Fitzsimons and Mrs Fews

 This blog is a great way of keeping up to date with the work of the Foundation Stage each week.
 You will find here information about events coming up and what the children are/have been doing in class.
 Hopefully with the regular twitter updates, the blog each week and the daily drop offs, you will feel that you know what your child has been up to at school.

 Every day we have been teaching Phonics in our classes, learning one or more new sounds each day or recapping those already taught sounds.
-We are following Jolly Phonics, and have now taught most of the single letter sounds.
-We are beginning to learn the Phase 3 single letter sounds, before we move onto two-letter sounds (digraphs) such as ng, th, sh, ch, ai, ee and more.
+We are following Jolly Phonics, and have now taught ALL of the single letter sounds.
+We are beginning to learn the Phase 3 digraphs (two letter sounds), such as ng, th, sh, ch, ai, ee and more.
 Some children are already being exposed to these sounds through their range of reading texts and opportunities in class.

 We are also consolidating our reading/writing of our first high-frequency words, like I, it, is, in, the and at, and beginning to learn new ones, too!
-These initial words appear on the Duck, and we are learning words beyond the Duck, too.
+These initial words appear on 'the Duck', and we have now moved on to learning 'Dinosaur' words, too.
 Please support your children's interests in these sounds and words at home.
 For instance, can your child find any of their newly-learned sounds or words in books or on signs?
 It can be very exciting for them, and gives real-world context to what they are doing in school.
 If the children can read these high-frequency words already, then could you challenge them to write them without looking?

 Also, each child should have a Doodle Maths password.
 Can they play some Maths games for short 10 minute bursts 3 times per week?
 Please don't support your children with the Maths, as the programme adjusts its difficulty based on how the children do.
 You can, of course, support the children in reading the questions.